 We believe in equal opportunities for all the children in our school, irrespective of social background, culture, race, gender or ability.
 In order to ensure future progress and success, we aim to provide a curriculum that is broad and balanced.

 To achieve a positive learning environment, we will insist on appropriate behaviour both in and out of the classroom, and indeed in and out of school.
 Our school vision is ‘living, learning and laughing together’ which drives our desire that school is a content, continuing and collaborative learning environment for all.
-In 2015 Ofsted praised the behaviour of pupils and their positive attitudes towards learning, our partnership with parents and the local community and the school’s strong family atmosphere.
+In 2021 Ofsted praised the behaviour of pupils and their positive attitudes towards learning, our partnership with parents and the local community and the school’s strong family atmosphere.
+Ofsted said: “Pupils are polite, respectful and caring towards one another.
+They behave well in class and around the school site.”

 The Department for Education states that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”